JamesWoolfenden/terraform-for-data/docs/lesson4.md

 !!! note "Takeaways" - blah

 - Can create Snowflake db objects via Terraform.
+- Clean of DB objects by default.

 ## Exercise

 1. Create Snowflake users via Terraform.

 ## Questions

+1. Is this any better than using standrard SQL tooling?

 ## Documentation